This document uses the following terms:

 content information: An opaque blob of data containing a set of hashes for a specific file that can be used by the application to retrieve the contents of the file using the branch cache.
 The details of content information are discussed in [MS-PCCRC].

-content information file: A file that stores Content Information along with a HASH_HEADER (see section 22.214.171.124.1).
+content information file: A file that stores Content Information along with a HASH_HEADER (see section 184.108.40.206.1).

 I/O control (IOCTL): A command that is issued to a target file system or target device in order to query or alter the behavior of the target; or to query or alter the data and attributes that are associated with the target or the objects that are exposed by the target.

 lease: A mechanism that is designed to allow clients to dynamically alter their buffering strategy in a consistent manner in order to increase performance and reduce network use.
-The network performance for remote file operations may be increased if a client can locally buffer file data, which reduces or eliminates the need to send and receive network packets.
-For example, a client may not have to write information into a file on a remote server if the client confirms that no other client is accessing the data.
-Likewise, the client may buffer read-ahead data from the remote file if the client confirms that no other client is writing data to the remote file.
+The network performance for remote file operations can be increased if a client can locally buffer file data, which reduces or eliminates the need to send and receive network packets.
+For example, a client might not have to write information into a file on a remote server if the client confirms that no other client is accessing the data.
+Likewise, the client can buffer read-ahead data from the remote file if the client confirms that no other client is writing data to the remote file.
 There are three types of leases: a read-caching lease allows a client to cache reads and can be granted to multiple clients, a write-caching lease allows a client to cache writes and byte range locks and can only be granted to a single client and a handle-caching lease allows a client to cache open handles and can be granted to multiple clients.
 A lease can be a combination of one or more of the lease types listed above.
 When a client opens a file, it requests that the server grant it a lease on the file.
 The response from the server indicates the lease that is granted to the client.
 The client uses the granted lease to adjust its buffering policy.
 A lease can span multiple opens as well as multiple connections from the same client.

 Local object store: A system that provides the ability to create, query, modify, or apply policy to a local resource on behalf of a remote client.
 The object store is backed by a file system, a named pipe, or a print job that is accessed as a file.

-Oplock Break: An unsolicited request that is sent by an SMB 2 Protocol server to an SMB 2 Protocol client to inform the client to change the oplock level for a file.
+oplock break: An unsolicited request sent by a Server Message Block (SMB) server to an SMB client to inform the client to change the oplock level for a file.

-Sequence Number: A number that uniquely identifies a request and response that is sent on an SMB 2 Protocol connection.
-For a description of how sequence numbers are allocated, see sections 184.108.40.206.6 and 220.127.116.11.
+sequence number: A number that uniquely identifies a request and response that is sent on an SMB 2 Protocol connection.
+For a description of how sequence numbers are allocated, see [MS-SMB2] sections 126.96.36.199.6 and 188.8.131.52.

-Share: A local resource that is offered by an SMB 2 Protocol server for access by SMB 2 Protocol clients over the network.
+share: A local resource that is offered by an SMB 2 Protocol server for access by SMB 2 Protocol clients over the network.
 The SMB 2 Protocol defines three types of shares: file (or disk) shares, which represent a directory tree and its included files; pipe shares, which expose access to named pipes; and print shares, which provide access to print resources on the server.
 A pipe share as defined by the SMB 2 Protocol must always have the name "IPC$".
 A pipe share must only allow named pipe operations and DFS referral requests to itself.

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.